jgauffin/markdownweb/README.md

 ## Customizing

-MarkdownWeb supports for view engine files and plain HTML.
+MarkdownWeb supports view engine files and plain HTML.

 ### View engine files

-MarkdownWeb looks for "Views\Shared\Wiki.cshtml" per default, change it using `options.LayoutPage`.

-View engine files, it must be placed where view engines normally look for it (typically `Views\`).
-By default, MarkdownWeb tries to find a view named `Views\Shared\Wiki.cshtml`.
+MarkdownWeb looks for `Views\Shared\Wiki.cshtml` per default, change it using `options.LayoutPage`.
+Custom views must be placed where view engines normally look for them (typically `Views\`).

 The model type is `MarkdownWeb.GeneratedPage`.

+To get the generated table of contents (using headings), use `@Model.GetPartOrDefault("TableOfContents")`.

 ### HTML files